Deepan2486/Radiogenomic-classification-glioblastoma-multimodal-3D-MRI/README.md

 # Radiogenomic Classification of Glioblastoma by Multimodal 3D MRI

-BTP CP302/CP303 project at IIT Ropar
+This project was done as part of B.Tech Capstone projec CP302/CP303 at IIT Ropar (session 2022-23)